 Call Us Today for Compassionate Counsel

-At The Law Offices of O’Toole & Gunteski, we intimately understand the impact a divorce can have on you and your life.
-It is our goal to be devoted advocates for our clients’ best interests, and we aim to provide the highest-standard of legal counsel when you retain our firm.
+At The Law Office of Darren C. O'Toole, LLC, we intimately understand the impact a divorce can have on you and your life.
+It is our goal to be devoted advocates for the rights of mothers, fathers, children, and clients alike.
+We aim to provide the highest-standard of legal counsel when you retain our firm.